MPOcanes/MPO624-2018/COMPUTER_SETUP_INSTRUCTIONS.md

 # To gain the power of Jupyter + Python
-## Set up Miniconda3 and Github from your PC or Mac
+## Set up Github and Miniconda3, from your PC or Mac

 ### I. Make your space on GitHub: